raymondbernard/strata-saml2-sp/README.md

 The mission of this repo is to create a small, golang-based SAML Service Provider or  SP.
-This tool hopes to address End-to-end use cases or other testing scenarios.
+This tool hopes to addresses End-to-end use cases or other testing scenarios.

-Note: This is initially a fork from https://github.com/BeryJu/saml-test-sp The repo depends on the code from https://github.com/crewjam/saml Latest commit
+Note: This is initially a fork from https://github.com/BeryJu/saml-test-sp The repo depends on the code from https://github.com/crewjam/saml

-Refactoring goals.
+## Refactoring goals.
 Our version is refactored the same behavior into clear golang code.
 One of its best attributes of Golang is how readable and powerful it is.
 As a result, the effort behind this repo is to make things easier to evaluate, extend and support the long-term feature set of this application.